opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore.md

 - To perform snapshot and restore operations, users must have the built-in `manage_snapshots` role.
 - You can't restore snapshots that contain global state or the `.opendistro_security` index.

-If a snapshot contains global state, you must exclude it when performing the restore.
+If a snapshot contains a global state, you must exclude it when performing the restore.
 If your snapshot also contains the `.opendistro_security` index, either exclude it or list all the other indexes you want to include:

 ```json
 POST /_snapshot/my-repository/3/_restore